Curtains or blinds? How to decide

 Deciding between curtains and blinds can be difficult.
-It depends on the space you want to compliment and the desired purpose of the window covering.
+It depends on the space you want to compliment and the desired purpose of the window furnishing.
 Luckily, our in-home consultants can help you make the final decision, but for planning and research purposes we’ve put together the following guide.

 Blinds provide a simple, clean aesthetic and can be crafted from a range of materials including wood, veneer, plastic and fabric, depending on their intended use.